 A Dog Cage To The Rescue

-Don’t despair, help is at hand in the shape of a dog cages, or dog crates as they are sometimes called.
-Where, once upon a time putting your puppy into a dog crate or dog cage would seem cruel, nowadays it is thought of as the norm.
+Don’t despair, help is at hand in the shape of dog cages, or dog crates as they are sometimes called.
+Where once upon a time putting your puppy into a dog crate or dog cage would seem cruel, nowadays it is thought of as the norm.
 Indeed, it is recommended by vets and dog trainers that we do so, and if used intelligently, puppy crates have considerable advantages.
 You’re sure to find cheap dog crates for sale to suit your budget.